Table of Contents:

 In 2024, more electric vehicles (EVs) will be available than ever before, including the Range Rover Electric, the Hyundai Ioniq 7, and the Volvo EX30.
 As EV sales increase, ownership is becoming more mainstream and widespread.
 Now, EV shoppers have many options, from simple sedans to luxury cars and powerful SUVs to electric pickup trucks.

 Many potential EV drivers are concerned about recharging their EV batteries on the go because it is harder to charge a car than fill up with gas.
-Unfortunately, range anxiety may be a concern of your customers.
+Unfortunately, range anxiety may be a concern for your customers.

 What Is The Average Range For An Electric Vehicle?